 My beefs with Ebates

 - Amazon does not offer cash back for most things they sell.
 There are only certain categories that are eligible for cash back and these categories change monthly.
 It’s annoying that cash back isn’t offered, but there are still 1,600 other stores to choose from.
 The reason for the lack of cash back from Amazon is because they have a “no incentive rule” as part of their affiliate terms of agreement.
 Current categories:

 This seems pretty self-explanatory: if Ebates says they’ll give you 1% cash back for shopping at Wal-Mart, guess how much you’ll get get back?
 Wow, you’re good!

 People get confused all the time when I show them my past earnings.
-They see it and they think they’ll instantly do as well as I did.
+They see it and think they’ll instantly do as well as I did.